 In this paper, we have demonstrated a visual analytics system that can support relationship discovery in the enterprise.
 By building an end-to-end system that can mine, aggregate, and assemble a social graph from documents, it is possible to support tasks including expertise location, team building, and personal reflection.
 These tasks are typically poorly supported by traditional information discovery interfaces.
 By integrating social position, evidence, and facets into a visual analytics interface, users can leverage existing social media behavior to assist them in their relationship discovery tasks.
-Our initial deployment of SaNDVis suggests that there is great value in providing these capabilities inside the enterprise.
+Our long-term deployment of SaNDVis suggests that there is great value in providing these capabilities inside the enterprise.
+While our interviews and analysis suggest that SaNDVis was a useful tool, it was only used longitudinally by a subset of our users.
+This suggests that building a useful tool is not always enough, but instead effectively integrating it into user's ecosystem of tools is also critical for continued adoption.